 - Groups help members learn to cope with their substance abuse and other problems by allowing them to see how others deal with similar problems.
 Groups can accentuate this process and extend it to include changes in how group members relate to bosses, parents, spouses, siblings, children, and people in general.

 - Groups can provide useful information to clients who are new to recovery.
 For example, clients can learn how to avoid certain triggers for use, the importance of abstinence as a priority, and how to self-identify as a person recovering from substance abuse.
 In addition, group experiences can help deepen these insights.
 For example, self-identifying as a person recovering from substance abuse can be a complex process that changes significantly during different stages of treatment and recovery and often reveals the set of traits that makes the system of a person’s self altogether unique. (nih.gov)

 As you can see, the benefits of group therapy are astounding.
 These benefits make group therapy a vital asset to addiction recovery.
 Discovering what you need personally and finding the right support group to fit your needs can help your recovery journey.
 In addition, having support, learning about addiction, and addressing any issues you face with the new tools and skills you will learn in group therapy will give you the confidence to succeed.

-Here at Evoke Wellness MA, we understand individual situations, and we empathize with the need for individualized treatment options.
+Here at Evoke Wellness at Cohasset, we understand individual situations, and we empathize with the need for individualized treatment options.
 Our team of compassionate, highly trained professionals wholeheartedly believes in the importance of fostering healthy relationships with other members of the recovery community, whether that be peers, counselors, or mentors.
 We help each of our clients establish a sober support network that will stay by their side for years to come through group therapy sessions and support groups.
 So don’t wait any longer – call us today and start your recovery journey.